Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 After the client is successfully opened,

-1.You need to open the Raspberry Pi and :ref:`Turn on the server`,
+1.You need to open the Raspberry Pi and :ref:`Turn on the server <Turn on the server>`,

 2.Enter the Raspberry Pi's IP address in the white IP edit box,

-3.Click "Connect" to connect client to the Raspberry Pi.
+3.Click "**Connect**" to connect client to the Raspberry Pi.

-After the connection is successful, you need to calibrate the robot in Calibration:ref:`Calibration` section.
+After the connection is successful, you need to calibrate the robot in :ref:`Calibration <Calibration>` section.
 After the calibration is completed, the robot dog can be controlled to move.

-You can refer to this video: https://youtu.be/l2v9PdwQdvY

 .. raw:: html